Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Introduction

 Most computational work on the Fontan circulation focuses on venous blood flow.
 This includes studies investigating the hemodynamics and function of the total cavopulmonary connection \cite{Marsden2007,Marsden2009,Ahmed2021}.
-However, computational studies assessing the Fontan circuit from the systemic arterial perspective are relatively scarce.
+However, computational studies assessing the Fontan circuit from the systemic arterial perspective are scarce.
 A few have examined systemic arterial hemodynamics in individual patients.
-This includes the study by Taylor-LaPole \textit{et al.} \cite{LaPole2022} that used a 1D CFD model to compare DORV and HLHS flow and pressure wave propagation in the cerebral and gut vasculature under rest and exercise conditions.
+This includes the study by Taylor-LaPole \textit{et al.} \cite{LaPole2022} using a one-dimensional (1D) CFD model to compare DORV and HLHS flow and pressure wave propagation in the cerebral and gut vasculature under rest and exercise conditions.
 Their study is promising, but results are calibrated manually and only include a single DORV and HLHS patient pair.
 The study by Puelz \textit{et al.} \cite{Puelz2017} used a 1D CFD model to explore the effects of two different Fontan modifications (fenestration versus hepatic vein exclusion) on blood flow to the liver and intestines.
 Their study compared model predictions to ranges of clinical data obtained from literature.
 Still, they lacked a systematic methodology to determine model parameters.
 These studies successfully built patient-specific networks and predict hemodynamics outside the imaged region, demonstrating the importance of calibrating models to data but lack a systematic methodology to determine model parameters.

-This study addresses this significant limitation by devising a framework to combine imaging and hemodynamic data with a 1D CFD model.
-The model is systematically calibrated to patient-specific data using sensitivity analysis and parameter inference, an improvement over previous studies that rely on manual tuning of parameters.
-This approach presented here is then used to predict hemodynamics in four matched HLHS and DORV patient pairs.
+This limitation is addressed by combining imaging and hemodynamic data with a 1D CFD model.
+The model is calibrated to patient-specific data using sensitivity analysis and parameter inference, an improvement over previous studies that rely on manual tuning of parameters.
+This approach presented here is used to predict hemodynamics in four matched HLHS and DORV patient pairs.